binary-manu/arch-ansible/README.md

   packages or configure things.
 They are already skipped automatically when the playbook detects a bare-metal installation.
 It is mainly useful when installing under an hypervisor which is not currently supported.
-By default, the playbook would bail ouyt in such a case: skipping this tag force it to continue.
+By default, the playbook would bail out in such a case: skipping this tag force it to continue;
+* `partitioning`: disables the use of a partitioning flow, leaving full control over partitioning in the hands of the user.

 ### Roles

-The following sections give a brief description of available role.
-For detailed explanation of each role configuration options, look at its own defaults file.
+The following sections give a brief description of available roles.
+For a detailed explanation of each role configuration options, look at its own defaults file.

 For each role, a flag list is given according to the following
 structure:

     [--]
      ││
-     │├ s Can be called multiple times with different input variables │└ m Should be called just once.
-If called multiple times, it will │     either be idempotent or undo later modifications (i.e. if you │     create users with the `users` role, manually change passwords │     and call it again, the passwords will be reset.
+     │├ m Can be called multiple times with different input variables │└ s Should be called just once.
+If called multiple times, it will │     either be idempotent or undo later modifications (i.e. if you │     create users with the `users` role, manually change passwords │     and call it again, the passwords will be reset).
      │
      ├─ - Can be used in both the bootstrap and mainconfig phases ├─ b Can only be used in the bootstrap phase